Got 3D printing issues? Read our 3D printing troubleshooting guide to the most common 3D printing problems and their solutions.

 If you have just inserted a new filament as the issue started, double check that you have the right temperature.

-Things were looking great, but for some inexplicable reason the print has failed.
-It didn’t stick to the bed, or the filament just stopped extruding — regardless, it could be one of many things.
+Things were looking great, but for some inexplicable reason, the print has failed.
+It didn’t stick to the bed, or the filament just stopped extruding — regardless, this type of 3D printing problems could be one of many things.

 Sometimes, for any of a number of reasons, the hot end will stop extruding molten filament.